 - Medical expenses (or other costs related to your recovery)

 - Lost wages (past and future)

 - Costs related to career changes or retraining in some serious accidents

 A severe accident can change your life.
 The damages awarded in this type of case are designed to attempt to put your life back to the way it was before the accident.

 Pedestrian Accident and Insurance in Massachusetts

 Every car insurance policy in Massachusetts is required to have certain minimum levels of coverage.
 Personal injury protection (PIP) covers the driver and some other individuals if they are injured in an accident.
 One of those individuals is a pedestrian that the driver hits.
 The pedestrian’s first $2,000 in medical bills should be covered by the driver’s insurance.
 Your personal health insurance will have to cover the rest in most circumstances.

 Some insurance companies will refuse to cover accidents that are a result of drunk driving.
 This is because driving drunk is a violation of the insurance policy in some circumstances, so coverage may not be available at all.
 In those situations, you may have to rely on your own health insurance entirely.
 Then, if your case is successful, your health insurance company may request a portion of medical expenses be repaid to them because they “fronted” the costs.

 There are many complicated aspects of being involved in an accident.
 It is often not a good idea to navigate these legal matters on your own.
-A car accident lawyer can be a vital asset in these situations.
-Call Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.